-Friends of the National Libraries SAVES literary treasure trove for the nation in an unprecedented rescue of the UK’s literary heritage
+Friends of the Nations' Libraries SAVES literary treasure trove for the nation in an unprecedented rescue of the UK’s literary heritage

 FNL has donated every manuscript and printed book to nearly 70 libraries and writers' houses across the UK so that they are accessible to everyone.